 If you are a lower or middle-income taxpayer, it is possible to claim a tax credit for up to 50 percent of the contribution made to your retirement plan.
 Additionally, if you are married and file jointly with your spouse with an adjusted gross income of $61,500 for 2016 or less, you may also be eligible.
 Of course, you will need to contribute to a qualified retirement plan for this.
 The maximum credit in 2016 for a couple was $4,000 and $2,000 for a single individual.
 This will also depend on your income and retirement contribution.

 Use the Roth IRA to increase retirement savings

 If you are ineligible to contribute to a Roth IRA due to your income being too high, there is another way that you could get in.
-You will first need to contribute to a traditional IRA and there are no income ceilings for these non-deductible traditional IRAs.
+You will first need to contribute to a traditional IRA, and there are no income ceilings for these non-deductible traditional IRAs.
 Once the funds have cleared, you will need to convert the traditional IRA to a Roth IRA.
-This way the finds in the IRA will be compounded for the future and can be withdrawn tax-free as long as you meet all of the withdrawal guidelines.
+This way, the funds in the IRA will be compounded for the future and can be withdrawn tax-free as long as you meet all the withdrawal guidelines.

 Retire in the right state